eed3si9n/learning-scalaz/docs/04/a.md

 }
 ```

-Not only that, it ships with ScalaCheck bindings to test these properties using arbiterary values.
+Not only that, it ships with ScalaCheck bindings to test these properties using arbitrary values.
 Here's the `build.sbt` to check from REPL:

 ```scala
 scalaVersion := "$scalaVersion$"